robcarver17/pysystemtrade/docs/production.md

 Called by: `run_daily_price_updates`

 This will get daily closes, plus intraday data at the frequency specified by the parameter `intraday_frequency` in the defaults.yaml file (or overwritten in the private .yaml config file).
 It defaults to 'H: hourly'.

-It will try and get intraday data first, but if it can't get any then it will not try and get daily data (this is the default behaviour.
-To change modify the .yaml configuration parameter `dont_sample_daily_if_intraday_fails` to False).
-Otherwise, there will possibly be gaps in the intraday data when we are finally able to get daily data.
+Prices are stored separately at Daily, Hourly and Merged frequencies.

 It performs the following cleaning on data that it receives, depending on the .yaml parameter values that are set (defaults are shown in brackets):